 If you don't understand something, be specific about the part you aren't grasping.
 “I don't get it” means very little and doesn't allow your trainer to get to the root of your confusion.

 #4 – Repeat back what you heard

-Say, “I want to make sure I understood you correctly,” and repeat back what you understood rather than saying OK if you didn't fully understand, then your instructor can't reinforce that new information and make it easier to understand.
+Simply say, “I want to make sure I understood you correctly,” and repeat back what you understood.
+If you just say “OK,” to something that you didn't fully understand, then your instructor can't reinforce that new information and make it easier to understand.

 #3 – Look professional

 I don't care if your boss or trainer looks like a slob; YOU dress according to the company policy and come to work looking well kept.